La-Gauffre/KaspaFungibleTokenProtocol/Escrow.md

-# Escrow using the KaspaFungibleTokenProtocol
+# Escrow using the KaspaFungibleTokenProtocol (Draft)

 ## Abstract